Lens board: Size and format

+The overall size and shape of the lens board depends on the camera or enlarger, but many brands have standard formats for their different models of camera, and Linhof's style of lens board has become an informal standard for many modern view cameras.

+Lens boards are typically between 1 and 4 millimeters in thickness, and will have a hole at the center allowing lenses to be fastened, usually using a threaded retaining ring, or sometimes the board itself is threaded.
 While most lens boards are flat, some are recessed to accommodate wider focal length lenses which must be positioned closer to the film plane.
 A recessed lens board effectively reduces the flange focal distance of a camera.

-Sizes
+Some cameras will use screws to secure the lens board to the front standard of the view camera, but most are secured by one or more locking levers or tabs to allow tool-less removal of the lens board.
+Many boards have a recessed lip around the outer edge, to help ensure light cannot enter the camera, and the inner surface of most lens boards is painted matte black to keep light inside the camera from reflecting off the board and interfering with the projected image.

+Lens mounting

-Depending on the size and focal length of a particular lens, a certain diameter of hole is drilled in the center of the lens board to accommodate the shutter assembly.
-Lens boards are typically available pre-drilled by the camera manufacturer, however, if no replacement lens board is available from a camera manufacturer, then one can be custom fabricated by a machinist.
+Depending on the size and focal length of the lens the board is to accommodate, a hole of a specific diameter is cut in the center of the lens board to accommodate the shutter assembly.
+Lens boards are typically sold pre-drilled by the camera manufacturer, however, if no replacement lens board is available, then one can be custom fabricated by a machinist.

+Lenses are fitted to a lens board by placing the shutter assembly through the front of the board and securing it in place by threading retaining ring to the rear of the shutter.
+A front lens element will thread onto the mounted shutter and if necessary, a second lens element will thread onto the rear of the mounted shutter.

+Enlargers do not use a shutter in the lens mechanism, and so the lens is mounted directly to the lens board.

-Nearly all large format leaf shutters made since the 1990s are manufactured by the Nidec Copal Corporation, therefore the diameter of hole drilled is commonly referred to as the ‘Copal Number’.
+Nearly all leaf shutters for large format cameras made since the 1990s are manufactured by the Nidec Copal Corporation, therefore the diameter of hole drilled is commonly referred to as the ‘Copal Number’.

 The Copal sizes are as follows: